Follow These Safety Tips to Make Halloween a Ghoulishly Fun and Safe Night for Everyone

 Follow these important Halloween safety tips to ensure that this year's holiday is a safe one

 The spookiest night of the year is upon us!
 Kids everywhere are choosing their favorite costume and looking forward to their favorite treats.
 In preparation for this ghoulishly good time, we encourage parents and caregivers to keep safety in mind so that no child is haunted by Halloween-related injuries.
 Hidden dangers associated with costumes, treats, and decorations can be easily prevented.

-It's never too early to start thinking about safety, so follow these important Halloween safety tips from the Centers for Disease Control and Prevention (CDC) to ensure that this year's holiday is a safe one!
+It's never too early to start thinking about safety, so follow these important Halloween safety tips to ensure that this year's holiday is a safe one!

 - Swords, knives, and similar costume accessories should be short, soft, and flexible.